marcodemayda/fruits-nix/README.md

 ## Troubleshooting

 ### /boot full, can't rebuild
-Especially with lanzaboote, especially at version switcher, `/boot` can fill-up with older generations.
+Especially with lanzaboote, especially at nixos version switches, `/boot` can fill-up with older generations.
 Because cleanup is done after placing new files, this can block rebuilds as boot directory is out of space.